 This digital pedal uses state-of-the-art multi-band DSP for flawless audio quality.
 It features a 7-band graphic EQ for precise tone shaping.

 To learn more about graphic EQ, check out my article The Complete Guide To Graphic Equalization/EQ.

 With 6 presets accessible by 3 footswitches, the Soundblox 2 Multiwave Bass Distortion allows for both customization and speedy recall of user-defined distortion tones.
-Connect an expression pedal to seamlessly morph from one preset to another.
+Connect an expression pedal to morph from one preset to another seamlessly.
 A MIDI input allows external access to presets and parameters.